ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

 ## Creating a Cloud Foundry alias
 {: #create-alias}

-If your application is running on Cloud Foundry you will have to create an alias for your {{site.data.keyword.databases-for-postgresql}} service so that it is discoverable by the Cloud Foundry application.
+If your application is running on Cloud Foundry you need to create an alias for your {{site.data.keyword.databases-for-postgresql}} service so that it is discoverable by the Cloud Foundry application.
 Log into the {{site.data.keyword.cloud_notm}} CLI and use the command:

 `ibmcloud resource service-alias alias-name --instance instance-name`

 The alias name can be the same as the database service instance name.
-So, for an {{site.data.keyword.databases-for-postgresql}} service named "example-psql":
+So, for a {{site.data.keyword.databases-for-postgresql}} service named "example-psql", use the following command:

 `ibmcloud resource service-alias example-psql --instance example-psql`

 ## Running a cloud application locally

 Instead of pushing the app into {{site.data.keyword.cloud_notm}} you can run it locally and still connect to your {{site.data.keyword.databases-for-postgresql}} service instance.
-To connect to the service you'll need to create a set of service credentials.
+To connect to the service you need to create a set of service credentials.

 1. From your {{site.data.keyword.cloud_notm}} dashboard, open your {{site.data.keyword.databases-for-postgresql}} service instance.
 2. Select _Service Credentials_ from the main menu to open the Service Credentials view.